 When Adam disobeyed God, sin entered the world and everything in it.
 Through Adam it was passed on to all people but, without the law, men were not aware of the sin (disobedience).

 We were all born into sin because sin was in the world and in our relatives from the time of Adam's sin.
 This continued until the time of Moses when the commands of God were given.
 These commands included God's instructions for sacrifices to pay for the penalties of sin.
-Just as sin entered through the one man (Adam), the perfect sacrifice of one man (Jesus) paid the penalty for all sins of all men.
+Just as sin entered through the one man (Adam), the perfect sacrifice of one man (Yeshua) paid the penalty for all sins of all men.

-"For if, by the trespass of the one man, death reigned through that one man, how much more will those who receive God's abundant provision of grace and of the gift of righteousness reign in life through the one man, Jesus Christ."
-NIV translation
+For if, because of the offence of one man, death ruled through that one man; how much more will those receiving the overflowing grace, that is, the gift of being considered righteous, rule in life through the one man Yeshua the Messiah!

 The law was given so that sin would be recognized and men would see that we cannot keep the law and earn our salvation.
 But as we are made more aware of that sin, we also understand how wonderful the gift of grace is as we are confident that grace covers all sins.
-Through that grace we are given eternal life through our Lord Jesus.
+Through that grace we are given eternal life through our Lord Yeshua Messiah.